akshat1/simian-complexity-cli/README.md

 $ npm install -g simian-complexity-cli
 ```

+You will need to have node > 7.6.

 ## Usage
 ```
 $ simian-complexity-cli "/Users/foo/git/plato" -x "\/test\/" -x "Gruntfile"
 ```

 This will output JSON files corresponding to each js and jsx files in `/Users/foo/git/plato`, while excluding `/test/`, and `Gruntfile`.
-The output will be placed in `/Users/foo/git/plato/simian-complexity-data/Git:<git commit hash>`.
+The output will be placed in `/Users/foo/git/plato/simian-complexity-data/` (but you can specify the output location using the --out flag).

+We will also place an aggregatation of various complexity metrics (continaing total, average, and weighted average values) into the same directory as `simian-aggregated-report.json`.

 Since this is still evolving, command line switches may change.
 You can always see the latest usage guide by executing
 ```